-Ragwort is a weed which contains many different alkaloids, making it poisonous to animals, in particular horses.
-If Ragwort is eaten in sufficient quantities it can lead to health problems in horses.
+Ragwort is a weed which contains many different alkaloids, making it poisonous to animals – in particular horses – if eaten in sufficient quantities.

 What is the law relating to Ragwort?

-If, after fourteen days of the conviction, the occupier has still not complied with the requirements of the notice, the occupier commits a further criminal offence and can receive a further fine.
+If, 14 days after the conviction, you still have not complied with the requirements of the notice, you commit a further criminal offence and can receive a further fine.

-If, having made reasonable enquiries, the Secretary of State is unable to ascertain the name or address of the owner of the land he has the power to apply to the County Court or the High Court (depending on the amount he seeks to recover) for an order imposing on the land a charge (known as a “local land charge”) for securing the payment of the sum claimed.
+If, having made reasonable enquiries, the Secretary of State is unable to ascertain the name or address of the owner of the land s/he has the power to apply to the county court or the High Court (depending on the amount he seeks to recover) for an order imposing on the land a charge (known as a ‘local land charge’) for securing the payment of the sum claimed.

 Where the owner of land has been required to pay a sum due to the default of the occupier, s/he is entitled to recover the amount of his/her loss from the occupier.

 The Secretary of State has the power to authorise a person or a local authority, to enter on and inspect any land, for the purpose of carrying out his/her powers under WA 1959.
 The notice should state the date on which the inspection is to take place and should be served on the occupier of the land.